If you are looking for a place to truly unwind, and get away from it all, Strathcona Park is the destination for you.

 - Phillips Ridge – This 6km hike has an elevation change of 800 metres, and leads to Arnica Lake.
 Note of interest: there is a backcountry camping area at the north end of Arnica Lake.
 If you decide to camp, the next day you can continue on to Phillips Mountain.

 - Flower Ridge – A 6km hike with some beautiful viewpoints full of alpine flowers in almost every season.
 Please note: this trail is steep and rough until you reach the alpine ridge.
 As well, water can be scarce.

-- Bedwell Lake – Another 6 km hike, although this one has a unique terrain with well constructed bridges, steep stairs, and creek crossings, all while leading you through an old growth forest.
+- Bedwell Lake – Another 6 km hike, although this one has a unique terrain with well-constructed bridges, steep stairs, and creek crossings.
 There is backcountry camping available around the lake area.
 Hikes to Cream Lake and Bedwell Sound also leave from here.
 Camping fees apply (see below for further information).

 Forbidden Plateau Area Trails

 The main access to Forbidden Plateau is from the Paradise Meadows trailhead, which is found by heading up towards Mount Washington Alpine Resort.